Buta Airways: History

 On 16 January 2018, Buta Airways began its first service to a destination within Europe, with a once weekly service to Sofia.
 Later that year, in December, Buta Airways welcomed its eighth Embraer E190 jet.
 In 2019, Buta Airways added Batumi, Ufa and Odesa to make 18 destinations for the airline.

 Since the Russian invasion of Ukraine in February 2022, Buta Airways suspended all the flights to Russia for an indefinite period "due to the risks relating to performance of international flights".
-However, 4 months later in June 2022, Buta Airlines resumed air communication with Russian cities.
-At the moment of April 2023, Buta Airlines resumed routes from Baku to Astrakhan, Mineralnye Vody, Kazan, Ufa, Moscow and opened a new route from Baku to Volgograd in January 2023.
+However, 4 months later in June 2022, Buta Airlines resumed air links with Russian cities.
+As of April 2023, Buta Airlines had resumed Russian routes from Baku to Astrakhan, Mineralnye Vody, Kazan, Ufa, Moscow and had opened a new route from Baku to Volgograd in January 2023.

-On 28 July 2023, it was announced that Azerbaijan Airlines and Buta Airways would be merging into a single brand called AZAL in October of the same year.
+On 28 July 2023, it was announced that Buta Airways would be merge into Azerbaijan Airlines in the following month of October.